Field-programmable gate array: Similar technologies

 Historically, FPGAs have been slower, less energy efficient and generally achieved less functionality than their fixed ASIC counterparts.
 A study from 2006 showed that designs implemented on FPGAs need on average 40 times as much area, draw 12 times as much dynamic power, and run at one third the speed of corresponding ASIC implementations.

-More recently, FPGAs such as the Xilinx Virtex-7 or the Altera Stratix 5 have come to rival corresponding ASIC and ASSP ("Application-specific standard part", such as a standalone USB interface chip) solutions by providing significantly reduced power usage, increased speed, lower materials cost, minimal implementation real-estate, and increased possibilities for re-configuration 'on-the-fly'.
-A design that included 6 to 10 ASICs can now be achieved using only one FPGA.
-Advantages of FPGAs include the ability to re-program when already deployed (i.e. "in the field") to fix bugs, and often include shorter time to market and lower non-recurring engineering costs.
-Vendors can also take a middle road via FPGA prototyping: developing their prototype hardware on FPGAs, but manufacture their final version as an ASIC so that it can no longer be modified after the design has been committed.
+Advantages of FPGAs include the ability to reprogram equipment in the field to fix bugs or make other improvements.
+Some FPGAs have the capability of partial re-configuration that lets one portion of the device be re-programmed while other portions continue running.
+Other advantages may include shorter time to market and lower non-recurring engineering costs.
+Vendors can also take a middle road via FPGA prototyping: developing their prototype hardware on FPGAs, but manufacturing their final version as an ASIC after the design has been committed.
 This is often also the case with new processor designs.
-Some FPGAs have the capability of partial re-configuration that lets one portion of the device be re-programmed while other portions continue running.